BrendonShi/Projects/README.md

 # Projects

-This repository was created to showcase my experience in writing projects.
+This repository was created to show my experience in writing projects.